-Policy consultation period 30 th Nov 20 - 22 nd Jan 21 30 th Nov 20 - 22 nd Jan 21 Policy determined on 26 th February 2021 Policy contact name and position Kevin Butlin - Director of Education Amendments after determination The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
-Department for Education school nu ımber 878/3610 Age range 4 to 11 Type of school Academy, primary school Admissions authority Plymouth CAST Normal round intake Reception Published Admission Number 2022 30 Priority for children to another setting g Coombeshead Academy and Newton Abbot College 1 Priority for children from another set ting No Designated religious character Yes - Catholic Diocese of Plymouth Admissions catchment area No School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes a) To be used if seeking priority for an exceptional need to attend this school.
+Rey mornation Policy consultation period 30 th Nov 20 - 22 nd Jan 21 Policy determined on TBC February 2021 (the date when the admissions authority will meet) Policy contact name and position Kevin Butlin - Director of Education Amendments after determination Department for Education school number 878/3610 Age range 4 to 11 Type of school Academy, primary school Admissions authority Plymouth Catholic and Anglican Schools Trust Normal round intake Reception Published Admission Number 2022-23 30 Priority for children from another setting No Designated religious character Yes - Catholic Diocese of Plymouth Admissions catchment area No School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes a) To be used if seeking priority for an exceptional need to attend this school.
 Included below at Page 6 b) To be used if seeking priority on the grounds of faith.
-Included below at Page 9 Key Dates Normal round ember 2021 to the National Closing Date which is 15 January 2022 Decision al Offer Date which is 18 April 2022 When to appeal From 19 5 May 2022 or from 20 days after the refusal, whichever is later 2 Key Dates In-Year admission When to apply from 1 June 2022 for Year Groups 1 to 6 September 2022 for Reception Decision , , , When to appeal From 20 school days after refusal
+Included below at Page 9 Key Dates Normal round When to eaply 15 No vember 2021 to the National Classing Date which is 15 January 2022

+Rey Duics Normai round When to apply 15 November 2021 to the National Closing Date which is 15 January 2022 Decision National Offer Date which is 18 April 2022 When to appeal From 15 May 2022 or from 20 days after the refusal, whichever is later Key Dates In-Year admissio n When to apply When to apply from 1 June 2022 for Year Groups 1 to 6 from 1 September 2022 for Reception Decision Within 10 school days of an application When to appeal From 20 school days after refusal 11